Former President Donald Trump has been indicted over alleged hush money payments. He now becomes the first former President to face criminal charges.

 Wu doesn’t anticipate many unusual logistics in the procedures if Trump is indicted but believes that security would be heightened—similar to measures for other high-profile political figures or celebrities.
 “Sometimes we see a huge flood of cameras and reporters at the front of the courthouse,” he says.
 “With a former president, the Secret Service would probably have some screening mechanism for that, because otherwise, you don’t know who’s in the crowd.”

 “Court security may also set up a sort of a barrier zone, meaning there’s going to be ‘X’ amount of feet, where people can walk through and there won’t be any reporters sticking microphones in their faces,” Wu adds that there would probably be limits to how many people are allowed in the courtroom.

 “It’s a public forum, anybody should be able to come into a courthouse, but there are screening techniques you have to go through to make sure there’s no metal detected,” Saland says.
 “They have to make sure he’s safe.
 They don’t want him sitting among a whole bunch of people.
 That’s not a controllable atmosphere.
 I would expect there’s going to be barriers even internally.”

-If Trump is indicted and charged, the case would eventually move on to jury selection, which could be a lengthy and exhausting process.
+If Trump is arraigned and officially charged, the case would eventually move on to jury selection, which could be a lengthy and exhausting process.

-“The majority of people in the jury pool would have some opinions about Donald Trump,” former federal prosecutor Renato Mariotti tells TIME.
+“The majority of people in the jury pool would have some opinions about Donald Trump,” former federal prosecutor Mariotti says.
 “Most defendants, even if they’re famous, are often not known by prospective jurors or they don’t have a certain opinion about that person.
 I think it’s safe to say that Donald Trump is different.”